puf/puf.io/notes/socials/2025-07-12 Hearts in San Francisco statues.md

   ![](https://i.imgur.com/6jl09TX.png)

-* Just like the Butterflight heart at the top of the article, this Tea Time with Laine is on [Union Square][unionsquaremap].
-Or actually it *was* there, but it moved to New Hampshire now - the heart goes where the heart goes I guess.
+* Just like the Butterflight heart at the top of the page, this Tea Time with Laine is on [Union Square][unionsquaremap].
+Or actually it *was* there, but it moved to New Hampshire now - the heart goes where the heart wants, I guess.

   ![](https://i.imgur.com/pOCoSpH.png)